embeddedproductdev-create/ur_mesh_ir_node/README.md

 The scope of the project is to develop a BLE Mesh based Universal AC controller which can be used to control Air Conditioners remotely.

 - Project Start Date   : 14th December, 2023
-- Project End Data     :
+- Project End Date     :

 ## Project Members
 - **Project Manager** : Saravana Perumal, Narendhra Singh